 Unnecessary codes can cause your mobile app to crash, especially if you’re using a lot of third-party libraries.

 When you’re building a mobile app, make sure your app developer is only using the programming languages and libraries that your application actually needs.

-If your developer can make your app with as few lines of code as possible, do that.
+If your mobile app maker can make your app with as few lines of code as possible, do that.